frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 The `longestIncreasingSubsequenceMemoization(const std::vector<int>& arr)` function serves as a wrapper for the `LIS` function and calculates the overall LIS of the entire array.
 It initializes the `dp` array with -1 for all indices, indicating that no LIS values have been computed yet.
 It iterates through the array and calls the `LIS` function for each index `i`.
 It keeps track of the maximum length encountered among the results returned by `LIS(i)` for all indices.
 Finally, it returns this maximum length as the length of the overall LIS of the array.

 Comparing the complexity of the memoization solution with the Brute-Force solution highlights significant differences in efficiency.
 The Brute-Force solution generates all possible subsequences using bitmasking, which results in a time complexity of $O(2^n \cdot n)$ due to the exponential number of subsequences and the linear time required to check each one. *In contrast, the memoization solution improves upon this by storing the results of previously computed LIS lengths, reducing redundant calculations.
 This reduces the time complexity to $O(n^2)$, as each element is compared with all previous elements, and each comparison is done once*.
-The space complexity also improves from potentially needing to store numerous subsequences in the Brute-Force approach to a linear $O(n)$ space for the memoization array in the dynamic programming solution.
+The space complexity also improves from potentially needing to store numerous subsequences in the Brute-Force approach to a linear $O(n)$ space for the memoization array in the Dynamic Programming solution.
 Thus, the memoization approach provides a more scalable and practical solution for larger arrays compared to the Brute-Force method.
 What can be seen in output 22:

 ```Shell
 -----------------------------------